 Why gluten free, dairy free AND soy free?

-With research, and the help of a DAN doctor we learned that a gluten, casein (a protein found in dairy), soy free diet has helped over 60% of children with autism improved.
+With research, and the help of a DAN doctor we learned that gluten, casein (a protein found in dairy), soy free diet have helped over 60% of children with autism improved.
 I completely removed gluten, dairy, and soy from our home in 2008, simultaneously adding in probiotics, digestive enzymes, B 12 shots, vitamins, and minerals and Applied Behavioral Analysis (ABA).
 We have been gluten, dairy, soy free (among other foods) since.
 To read more about our journey click here.

 How are your boys doing?